top of page

 Cookie.jpg

-* Syrian hamsters require a minimum cage size of approx. 450-500 square inches of uninterrupted floor space.
-A very inexpensive and easy way to achieve this is with a DIY "Bin Cage" (see picture below for an example):
+* Syrian hamsters require a minimum cage size of approx. 750-800 square inches of uninterrupted floor space.
+See below for some examples from our

 01